These

 Durum (type of wheat)

-Deep fried anything that is coated in bread crumbs or panko crusted
+Deep fried anything that is coated in bread crumbs

 Farro/Faro (also known as spelt)